Handwashing with soap and water

 Denominator

-Total number of supported household surveyed
+Total number of supported households surveyed

 Collect the following survey data by conducting individual interviews and observations among the representatives of a representative sample of target households: